brandon-braner/little_blue/readme.md

 `[repo.{reponame}]` in each header replace `{}` with the name of the repo.
 These are just here for unique identification.
 They can be anything but must be unique.

+Finally create a `build.toml`.
+This will contain the name of the main.toml file incase you decide to change it as well as an array of the project files.
+The order they appear here is the order they will be built.
+When listing the files you do not need to append the .toml extension.

 ### main.toml
 main.toml is where you setup the basic information on your project.
 You can copy the code block below as a template to start.
 ```